deltartificial/unicreate2crunch/README.md

 $ git clone https://github.com/0age/create2crunch
 $ cd create2crunch
 $ export FACTORY="0x0000000000ffe8b47b3e2130213b802212439497"
-$ export CALLER="<YOUR_DEPLOYER_ADDRESS_OF_CHOICE_GOES_HERE>"
+$ export CALLER="0x48E516B34A1274f49457b9C6182097796D0498Cb"
-$ export INIT_CODE_HASH="<HASH_OF_YOUR_CONTRACT_INIT_CODE_GOES_HERE>"
+$ export INIT_CODE_HASH="0x94d114296a5af85c1fd2dc039cdaa32f1ed4b0fe0868f02d888bfc91feb645d9"
 $ cargo run --release $FACTORY $CALLER $INIT_CODE_HASH
 ```

+---

-For each efficient address found, the salt, resultant addresses, and value *(i.e. approximate rarity)* will be written to `efficient_addresses.txt`.
+For each efficient address found, the salt, resultant addresses, and value _(i.e. approximate rarity)_ will be written to `efficient_addresses.txt`.
 Verify that one of the salts actually results in the intended address before getting in too deep - ideally, the CREATE2 factory will have a view method for checking what address you'll get for submitting a particular salt.
 Be sure not to change the factory address or the init code without first removing any existing data to prevent the two salt types from becoming commingled.
-There's also a *very* simple monitoring tool available if you run `$python3 analysis.py` in another tab.
+There's also a _very_ simple monitoring tool available if you run `$python3 analysis.py` in another tab.

 This tool was originally built for use with [`Pr000xy`](https://github.com/0age/Pr000xy), including with [`Create2Factory`](https://github.com/0age/Pr000xy/blob/master/contracts/Create2Factory.sol) directly.